Cherry, Coconut, and Pistachio Puff Pastry Christmas Dessert

 Other Christmas Recipes you will Like:

-The Cherries for the Christmas Dessert:
+The Cherries for the Christmas Tree:

 The first step to ensuring we get a crisp bake is draining the cherries from the juice.
 Do not discard the juice.
 It makes for a great addition to cocktails or to sparkling water for the kids.
-Once the cherries are out of the liquid, squeeze them gently to remove any extra liquid that might still be hanging in there.
-Chop them into small pieces and mix in the desiccated coconut.
-The coconut helps absorb any extra liquid left in there.
-Allow the mixture to sit for about 5 mins while you prepare the rest.

-Cherries and coconut for Cherry, Coconut, and Pistachio Dessert
+Cherries and coconut for Christmas tree

-Using a mortar and pestle or a grinder, rough grind the pistachios.
-Set them aside and work on the puff pastry.
-Remove it from the individual wrapping and lay it on a clean counter space.
-Using a butter knife, gently score the first piece of puff pastry to form the triangular shape of a Christmas tree.
-Then mark the second one as well.
+• Then mark the second one as well.
 This one will go on top of the first one once it’s filled.
 I tend to leave about 1 inch in the center to allow the puff pastry to stay together and not fall apart.

-Assembling the Puff Pastry Dessert
+Assembling the Puff Pastry Tree

 Pastry with fruit and nuts for Cherry, Coconut, and Pistachio Puff Pastry Christmas Dessert

-Now we can place the second layer on top of the filled first layer.
-Using your fingers push down on the center of the tree as well as the sides to ensure that the two layers stick together.
-Now we can cut off the sides and set them aside.
+• Now we can cut off the sides and set them aside.
 Do not discard those pieces.
 We will use them to form a star for the top of the tree as well as the tree trunk.

-Baking the Puff Pastry Recipe
+Baking the Puff Pastry Christmas Tree

 Cherry, Coconut, and Pistachio Dessert